dgroomes/macos-playground/README.md

   command on a schedule, but I struggled making any other example.
 I need to figure this out.
     * DONE Let's get a schedule Launch Agent job going.
     * DONE Let's get a non-scheduled Launch Agent.
 Let's `echo hello`.
-* [ ] launchd (advanced).
+* [ ] (ABANDON; I think this was in vain because I misinterpeted launch agents.
+They can't control bundles. 'launchctl setenv' is the ticket.) launchd (advanced).
 I want some familiarity with launchd.
-Can I customize the environment variables for a macOS app via a `.plist` file (which is ultimately ready by launchd?)?
+Can I customize the environment variables for a macOS app via a `.plist` file (which is ultimately read by launchd?)?
     * DONE We're going to co-opt the `PrintPath` program to do more stuff so let's rename it to `PrintEnv` and have it print the PATH and other environment variables.
     * Create a launch agent (??) `.plist` file that corresponds to the `PrintEnv` app (by way of the bundle identifier?)